 If you would like to speak to an expert personal injury solicitor about spinal injury compensation claims just complete the on-line contact form.
 A spine injury solicitor will telephone to discuss your potential case and advise you on the best course of action to preserve your legal rights.
 Advice is provided at no cost and there is no obligation for you to proceed with a spinal injury compensation claim.
-If you do decide to take legal action your spinal injury compensation claim will be dealt with on a no win no fee basis which will be fully explained by your spine injury solicitor prior to any legal work being carried out.
+If you do decide to take legal action your compensation claim will be dealt with on a no win no fee basis which will be fully explained by your spine injury solicitor prior to any legal work being carried out.

 The brain sends messages to different parts of the body along the spinal cord which serves as a pathway for electrical impulses.
 A spinal cord injury may prevent conduction of electrical impulses, either completely or partially, resulting in a loss or degeneration of feeling, function or movement.
 In the worst cases, there is complete loss of movement and sensation from below the damaged area of the spinal cord.
 However damage to the spinal cord may be incomplete and some movement and sensation may be experienced beyond the point of damage.
 The outcome of severe spinal cord injury is that victim may only able to lead a normal, independent life if they receive ongoing medical care.
 In addition they may incur substantial losses and expenses at a time when they have reduced income or no income at all, thereby causing severe financial difficulties.